About this listing

 APPROVING YOUR RESERVATION

 After you book, Airbnb will send you a booking confirmation.
 It will contain a link to our House Manual.
-It's advisable to print it and bring it with you so you can easily find the address, directions, wi-fi passcode, and our contact information if you can't access your cell phone or the Airbnb website while you're traveling.
+You're expected to print it and bring it with you so you can easily find the address, directions, wi-fi passcode, and our contact information while you're traveling.

 TECHNICAL PROBLEMS WITH BOOKING?